wren1/blabber-app/documentation/Components.md

         - links to github and such

 * SearchPage
     * Sidebar
     * NavBar
     * SearchPageHeader -> filter options + search query & result #
     * SearchResults (groups and/or users)
-        - SearchResult
         - GroupSearchResult
         - UserSearchResult
     * Footer

 * GroupPage